 When you exit and walk back across the plain, you’ll see Santa María Magdalena de Pazzis Cemetery on the left.
 Below the plain near the ocean, it’s a beautiful cemetery and the final resting place of many San Juan notables.

 From here follow Norzagaray Street, the main street, where I found my neighborhood party, to Castillo de San Cristóbal.
 It’s another of the good things to do in San Juan since it’s another famous fort whwich is quite fascinating.

 San Cristóbal took 150+ years to construct and is a massive fort with seven defense lines connected by tunnels and moats.
 It’s a UNESCO World Heritage Site, and U.S. National Park Rangers provide free tours.
 With an interesting small museum, I found this castle-fort more beautiful and interesting than El Moro.
 From it, you can often see cruise ships in port across the sea of mauve-, pink-, and apricot-colored rooftops.

 Another Good Thing to Do in San Juan: Take a Walk Down Calle del Cristo

-Simply walking around old San Juan is very interesting thing to do.
+Simply walking around old San Juan is a very interesting thing to do.
 The buildings are a sea of pastels, many with bougainvillea-draped balconies.
-There are also tree-shaded plazas throughout the Old City, some with little kiosks scattered about them.
+There are also lovely plazas throughout the Old City, some with little kiosks.

-One favorite thing to do for many is to visit the Plaza de Armas, the original main square for the city.
+For many, one favorite thing to do is to visit the Plaza de Armas, the original main square of San Juan.

 It’s notable for its fountain with four 100+ year-old-marble statues representing “The Four Seasons.”
 Nearby are a bronze bench and seated figure dedicated to a local composer.